NativeGap/nativegap-rails/README.md

 If you are using Devise and your model is named `User`, the object returned by `current_user` will automatically be associated with the current app.
 If your Devise model is not named `User` or you are using a different user-management solution that does not implement a `current_user` method, you are able to override this default behavior.

 Let's say our Devise model is named `Admin`.
-Just add a `private` method to your `ApplicationController`:
+Just add a `protected` method to your `ApplicationController`:

 ```ruby
 def set_app_owner